howardcelt/OS-24/README.md

 # OS-24
-this project is a operating system model application survellence system that help monitor devices reomtely from any location with the world
+this project is a operating system model application survellence system that help monitor devices reomtely from any location in the world